9217 51st Avenue

 Events & Announcements

-Effective 6/15/15, changes will occur to select areas of the refuse/recycling/yard trim collection routes in College Park.
-Public Works has gone door-to-door and left a doorhanger explaining the changes to those homes and business affected by the revised daily collection routes.
-Not all residents will be affected by this change.
+Public Works has gone door-to-door and left a doorhanger on those homes and business affected by the reversal of the daily collection routes.
+Only 490 homes/businesses will be affected by this change.

-Please click here to view the revised Daily Collection Map to see if your collection day is changing.
-If you're still unsure whether your collection day has changed, or have any other questions, please call or email Public Works with your address: 240-487-3590; firstname.lastname@example.org.
+Please click here to view the revised Daily Collection Map to see if your collection day is changing back to Wednesday.
+If you’re still unsure whether your collection day has changed back, or have any other questions, please call or email Public Works with your address: 240-487-3590; email@example.com.

 Effectively immediately, Public Works is asking all residents to refrain from putting plastic bags in the blue recycling cart.
 This includes loose plastic bags or plastic film, a plastic bag containing other plastic bags/film, or a plastic garbage bag used to contain other recyclables.
 Shredded paper should now be contained in a paper bag.
 It can be secured by folding the top and stapling or taping it closed.
 Residents should place approved recyclables loose in the blue cart.